 ABA interventions begin with assessment.
 Based on the evaluation, an ABA therapist develops a set of goals that are unique to each individual.
 Behavioral techniques, in particular positive reinforcement, are used to help the person achieve those goals.

-Social skills deficits are part of the diagnostic criteria—individuals with ASD struggle with social skills across their lifespan.
+Social emotional skills deficits are part of the diagnostic criteria—individuals with ASD struggle with social skills across their lifespan.
 Some of these skills are basic, such as making eye contact, saying “please” or “thank you,” and asking questions.
-Others are more complex and deal with peer interactions, making and maintaining friendships, and romantic interactions.
+Others are more complex and deal with peer interactions, making and maintaining friendships, and responsible decision making.

-Intervention programs are also being developed.
+Other intervention programs are being developed as well.
 For example, the UCLA PEERS® Clinic offers 16-week programs for preschoolers, young adults, and adolescents.

-Often these child-related social skills training involves training parents to assist and support their children with positive and healthy social skills and interactions.
+Often these child-related social skills training programs involve training parents to assist and support their children with positive and healthy social skills and interactions.

 Cognitive Behavior Therapy (CBT)

-There are no current medications available to directly address the primary symptoms of autism spectrum disorder.
+There are no current medications available to directly address the primary manifestations of autism spectrum disorder.
 However, there are many types of medications used to treat co-occurring conditions in individuals with ASD (e.g., ADHD, tic disorders, OCD, mood disorders, sleep difficulties, etc.).
-Some of the most common medications used for treating children and adults with an autism spectrum disorder are antipsychotics (e.g., risperidone), selective serotonin reuptake inhibitors (SSRIs) to treat mood and anxiety, and stimulants and other medications used to treat attention deficits and hyperactivity.›
+Some of the most common medications used for treating children and adults with an autism spectrum disorder are antipsychotics (e.g., risperidone) for treating behavior issues, selective serotonin reuptake inhibitors (SSRIs) for treating mood and anxiety, and stimulants and other medications for treating attention deficits and hyperactivity.

-Anti-psychotic drugs have been found to reduce disruptive behavior in individuals with ASD including aggressiveness, stereotypic behaviors, and impulsivity.
-However, these medications should be used cautiously and very minimally before five years of age and with a qualified prescribing provider.
+Antipsychotic drugs have been found to reduce disruptive behavior in individuals with ASD including aggressiveness, stereotypic behaviors, and impulsivity.
+However, these medications should be used cautiously and very minimally before five years of age—and only when recommended by a qualified prescribing provider.

 According to the Interactive Autism Network, sensory-based therapies (i.e., sensory integration/occupational therapy) focus on correcting and improving how an individual with an autism spectrum disorder physically responds to sensory stimuli in their environment.
 Research has found the use of occupation therapy helps improve sensory difficulties and daily functioning in children with an autism spectrum disorder.
-As such, these types of therapies can be beneficial in the treatment of sensory issues related to an autism spectrum disorder.
+As such, these types of therapies can be beneficial in dealing with sensory issues related to an autism spectrum disorder.

 Speech and Language Therapy

-The Autism Speaks foundation discusses how speech and language therapy is often included within intensive therapy interventions for autism to help address the common language deficits associated with an autism spectrum disorder, which range from not speaking at all to conversational speech.
+The Autism Speaks foundation reports that speech and language therapy is often included within intensive therapeutic interventions for autism.
+The goal of this type of therapy is to help address the common language deficits associated with an autism spectrum disorder, which range from not speaking at all to deficiencies in conversational speech.
 Speech therapy can be provided to individuals one-on-one or in a group setting.
-The treatment is often provided alongside social skills training or other therapy treatments.
+It is often provided alongside social skills training or other learning techniques.